JaedanC/PythonTutorial/docs/Advanced.md

 ## Generators

 These work similarly to iterators but completely differently also.
 Generators introduce a new keyword `yield`.
 Before we move on, I need to stress that many people get confused between `return` and `yield`.
-The `yield` keyword is completely different to return and it only present in Python.
+The `yield` keyword is completely different to return and it's a feature only present in Python.
 This is why it is generally never spoken about.
 I have personally never written a generator, but knowing that they exist can be helpful.

 A generator allows you to create a function and treat it like an iterator.
 Though typically as the name suggests, rather than iterating over something, it instead is generating some sequence.
 Let me give you an example generator where I mimic the bahaviour of range().